What are the most common pre-seed and seed-stage Pitch deck mistakes?

 Do you read off the slides?

 Did you practice?
-Does the pitch fit in the time allotted (which shows respect for your host and founders pitching after you) -- or did you end up going over or get cut-off??
+Does the pitch fit in the time allotted (which shows respect for your host and founders pitching after you) -- or did you end up going over or get cut off??
 (I'm practicing at Toastmasters.)

-Did you tailor the pitch to your audience and time allotted?
+Did you tailor the pitch to your audience and the time allotted?
 Or do you plan to cover the same content in a 3-minute pitch in 90 seconds?

-Do your visualizations pass the “5 second rule”? e.g. will it take someone 5 seconds or less to understand what’s going on?
+Do your visualizations pass the "5-second rule"? e.g. will it take someone 5 seconds or less to understand what’s going on?

 Did you practice answering the most common questions you may get asked after a pitch (such as here and here) -- and the questions VCs ask of others pitching?